 In this paper, we have shown that inter-key timing information disclosed by showing password masking symbols can be effectively used to reduce the cost of password guessing attacks.
 To determine the impact of this side channel, we recorded videos from 84 subjects, typing several passwords and PINs under different conditions: in a lecture hall, while their laptop was collected to a projector; in a classroom setting; and using a simulated ATM machine.
-Our results show that: (1) it is possible to infer very accurate timing information from videos of LCD screens and projectors (the average error was 8.7ms, which is corresponds with the duration of a frame when the refresh rate of a display is set to 60 Hz): (2) inter-keystroke timings reduce the number of attempts to recover a password by 25% and 385%, with some passwords guessed within 19 attempts.
-We consider this a substantial reduction in the cost of password guessing attacks, to the point that we believe that masking symbols should not be publicly displayed when typing passwords; and (3) disclosing inter-keystroke timings have a relatively small impact on PIN guessing attacks (the average reduction in the number of attempts required to guess a 4-digit PIN was 3.8%).
+Our results show that: (1) it is possible to infer very accurate timing information from videos of LCD screens and projectors (the average error was 8.7ms, which corresponds to the duration of a frame when the refresh rate of a display is set to 60 Hz); (2) inter-keystroke timings reduce the number of attempts to recover a password by 25% and 385%, with some passwords guessed within 19 attempts.
+We consider this a substantial reduction in the cost of password guessing attacks, to the point that we believe that masking symbols should not be publicly displayed when typing passwords; and (3) disclosing inter-keystroke timings have a significant impact on PIN guessing attacks.
+In particular, we were able to predict about 1 in 14 PINs within 40 attempts, compared to one in 250 with no timing information.
+While this result is not as dramatic as the one with passwords, it suggests that keystroke timing information should be carefully concealed by ATMs.